 (b) The aggregate amount covered by this Guaranty shall not exceed U.S. $_____________.

 2. DEMANDS AND NOTICE.
-Upon the occurrence and during the continuance of an Event of Default [or Termination Event], if Counterparty fails or refuses to pay any Obligations and Enron has elected to exercise its rights under this Guaranty, Enron shall make a demand upon Guarantor (hereinafter referred to as a “Payment Demand”).
+Upon the occurrence and during the continuance of an Event of Default [or Termination Event],2 if Counterparty fails or refuses to pay any Obligations and Enron has elected to exercise its rights under this Guaranty, Enron shall make a demand upon Guarantor (hereinafter referred to as a “Payment Demand”).
 A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount Counterparty has failed to pay and an explanation of why such payment is due, with a specific statement that Enron is calling upon Guarantor to pay under this Guaranty.
 A Payment Demand satisfying the foregoing requirements shall be required with respect to Obligations before Guarantor is required to pay such Obligations hereunder and shall be deemed sufficient notice to Guarantor that it must pay the Obligations within five (5) Business Days after its receipt of the Payment Demand.
 A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until Counterparty or Guarantor has cured such default, and additional written demands concerning such default shall not be required until such default is cured.
+As used herein, the term “Business Day” shall mean a day on which commercial banks or financial institutions are open for business in Houston, Texas and New York, New York.

 3. REPRESENTATIONS AND WARRANTIES.
 Guarantor represents and warrants that:

 (a) it is a corporation duly organized and validly existing under the laws of the State [Province] of ______________________ and has the corporate power and authority to execute, deliver and carry out the terms and provisions of the Guaranty;